saezlab/flop/README.md

 ## Rank correlation results:

-A long format table that contains the spearman rank correlation scores per comparison, parameter, filtering status, biological context and prior knowledge source.
-The comparisons are done at the pipeline level, normalisation level and differential expression method level.
+A long format table that contains the spearman rank correlation and coocurrence scores per comparison, parameter, filtering status, biological context and prior knowledge source.

-## Jaccard index results
+## Top/bottom features overlap results

-A long format table that contains the Jaccard index scores per pipeline comparison, parameter, filtering status, biological context and prior knowledge source.
+A long format table that contains the Jaccard index and similarity scores per pipeline comparison, parameter, filtering status, biological context and prior knowledge source.
 The number of top and bottom functional categories included vary between the different prior knowledge source:

 - Dorothea: 15 top and 15 bottom
 - MSigDB hallmarks: top 5 and bottom 5
 - PROGENy: top 3 and bottom 3

-## Rand index analysis

-A long format table that contains the Rand index analysis for a specified number of K values, per pipeline comparison, filtering status, biological context and prior knowledge source.

-Since this analysis is only informative when there might be a ground truth (such a specific number of cell lines, treatments, etc.) that makes the clustering of the samples important for a study, we implemented this analysis as optional inside the FLOP architecture.
-You can select the datasets, the K value, and if this value is unique or the maximum of a range, that will be included in this analysis during the initial configuration.